cameronking4/spawn-mcp/README.md

 # MCP SSE Server POC

-A proof-of-concept server for STDIO transport od Model Context Protocol (MCP) into instant Server-Sent Events (SSE) streaming, deployable as a service.
+A proof-of-concept server for STDIO transport of Model Context Protocol (MCP) into instant Server-Sent Events (SSE) streaming, deployable as a service.
 Instant remote hosted MCP servers with zero infrastructure work.

 ## Features